 Here at Cascade, we’re heavily focused on the strategy formulation process, and we’ve already written extensively on such – from the starting point of an inspiring vision statement all the way through to developing your strategic objectives, KPIs, and goals.
 However, before you can properly formulate your strategy, you need to undertake a scan of your internal and external environment.
-This article will look at why an internal analysis is key to creating an effective strategy, and how to choose the right internal analysis tool.
-We only briefly mention an external analysis in this article, though it is just as critical to the process.
+This article will look at why an internal analysis is a key component to creating an effective strategy, and explore some of the tools you can make use of while conducting your internal analysis.
+We only briefly touch on the external analysis in this article, though it is just as critical to the process.
 We’ll be covering an external analysis in a later post (subscribe to our newsletter to find out when).

 Internal & External Analysis

 Accompanying an internal analysis should always be an external analysis – which scans the external environment of the organization.
-The combination of both internal & external is key in gaining a holistic picture of the organization and the marketplace it operates in.
-The internal/external scan should always be your very first step when developing a strategic plan.
-If you’re currently in the process of creating a new strategic plan, we would recommend pausing and completing an internal/external analysis first, and then move back into the creation of your strategy.
+The combination of both an internal & external scan is key in gaining a holistic picture of the organization’s environment and developing a strategy that will allow your organization to succeed.
+The internal/external scan should always be undertaken before the actual creation of your strategy begins.
+If you’re in the process of creating a new strategic plan and have skipped this step, we’d recommend pausing and completing an internal/external scan first.
+You can then move back into the strategy creation process with confidence.

 Why Conduct an Internal Analysis?

 As mentioned above, an internal analysis will highlight an organization’s strengths and weaknesses in the areas of their competencies, resources, and competitive advantage.
-Once complete, the organization should have a clear idea of where they’re excelling and where current deficits and gaps lie.
-The analysis arms management with knowledge to exploit their strengths and opportunities.
-It also allows management to develop strategies to compensate for their weaknesses or directly address them for improvement.
+Once complete, the organization should have a clear idea of where they’re excelling, where they’re doing ok and where current deficits and gaps lie.
+The analysis will arm management with the knowledge to exploit their strengths and opportunities.
+It also allows management to develop strategies to mitigate any threats and compensate for identified weaknesses.